PentHertz/RF-Swift/docs/remote-agent.md

 doctor (the Engines chip) then describes the agent host instead of this
 machine: every installed engine with its state, the number of RF Swift containers the agent can list on it, and the agent's reason when it cannot use one, plus whether Nix is installed there.
-Engines are managed on the agent host itself; the doctor only shows them.
+Creating a mission through the agent shows the same progress as a local creation: the live Nix build status (task counts, what is compiling, the log tail) or the layer-by-layer download of a container image.
+The agent runs the creation and the pull as jobs that the Workbench polls, and "Stop & clean" cancels them on the agent host.
+"Reclaim space" and the Nix "Collect garbage" action run on the agent host through the agent; starting or stopping a Lima VM stays a local action.
 Mission listing, inspection, container/Nix creation, image checks and pulls, start/stop, deletion, container configuration, interactive terminals, and mission-workspace artifacts are routed to the agent.
 There is no fallback to the GUI host.
 Use **Disconnect**